sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Overcurrent Event
 - Power Enable State

-典型调查问题：
+Typical investigation questions:

-- Sensor 是否因供电波动掉线？
+- Did the Sensor drop offline due to power fluctuations?
-- SBC、Hub 或 Sensor 是否发生复位？
+- Did a reset occur on the SBC, Hub, or Sensor?
-- 多个 Sensor 是否在同一时间失效？
+- Did multiple Sensors fail at the same time?
-- Runtime Failure 是否与 Power Event 同步？
+- Did the Runtime Failure synchronize with a Power Event?

 ---

 ## Linux Runtime Surface

-Linux Runtime Surface 用于观察主机操作系统的运行状态。
+The Linux Runtime Surface is used to observe the operational status of the host operating system.

-建议包括：
+Recommended inclusions:

 - Kernel Event
 - Device Enumeration